Ben-G/TIL/Reading/Book_Notes/Misbehaving_The_Making_Of_Behavioral_Economics.md

 ### 7. Bargains and Rip-Offs

+Tversky introduces the idea of transaction utility (in addition to the existing acquisition utility) to how folks evaluate potential purchases and determine their value.

 - > If you understand opportunity costs and you have a ticket to a game that you could sell for USD 1,000 , it does not matter how much you paid for the ticket .
 The cost of going to the game is what you could do with that USD 1,000 .
 You should only go to the game if that is the best possible way you could use that money .
 Is it better than one hundred movies at USD 10 each ? [...]
 Still , anyone who tried to make every decision in this manner would be paralyzed .
 How can I possibly know which of the nearly infinite ways to use $ 1,000 will make me happiest ?

 - Tverskys model for evaluating purchases